chrishodgson/chrishodgson.github.io/symfony/_posts/2018-01-14-symfony-prepersist-lifecycle-callback.md

     - {link: "http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html",
     label: "Doctrine-project.org: Events"}
 ---

+Using a prePersist lifecycleCallback to automatically save the created at date when the entity is persisted for the first time.

 #### Entity
 The `beforeCreate()` method will be called before the EntityManager persists the object.